 What Are The Benefits Of Lettuce?

-Lettuce is particularly rich in antioxidants and other nutrients like vitamins K, A, C, and potassium.
+Lettuce is particularly rich in antioxidants like vitamin C and other nutrients like vitamins A and K and potassium.
 This leafy green veggie helps fight inflammation and other related diseases like diabetes and cancer.
-The omega-3s in lettuce protect the heart and also improve skin and hair health.

 1. Fights Inflammation

-Certain proteins in lettuce (or Romaine lettuce), like lipoxygenase and carrageenan, help control inflammation.
+Certain proteins in lettuce (or Romaine lettuce), like lipoxygenase, help control inflammation.

 This has been proven in one Iranian study.
 According to the study, lettuce has been used in folk medicine to relieve inflammation and osteodynia (pain in the bones) (1).